How To Move From Manual Testing To Automation

 - Complex functionalities: Complex calculative areas which lead to human errors.

-- Data-driven testing: Functionalities that required to be tested with multiple sets of data.
+- Data-driven testing: Functionalities that are required to be tested with multiple sets of data.

-- Cross-browser testing: This is one of the bigger issues that arise when it comes to supporting application on multiple browsers and versions or if refer to responsive testing for validating the website’s RWD(Responsive Web Design).
-Running manual tests over and again on multiple browsers takes a lot of effort, time and investment.
-Automating the application and running those tests on multiple browsers in parallel help making testing quicker, efficient, less monotonous and redundant.
-Cross browser testing tool such as LambdaTest can help teams ensure their applications are functional and cross browser accessible across the broadest range of browsers, versions and devices.
+- Cross browser testing: This is one of the bigger issues that arise when supporting applications on multiple browsers and versions or referring to responsive testing for validating the website’s RWD(Responsive Web Design).
+Running manual tests repeatedly on multiple browsers takes a lot of effort, time, and investment.
+Automating the application and running those tests on multiple browsers in parallel help make testing quicker, efficient, less monotonous, and redundant.
+Cross browser testing tools such as LambdaTest can help teams ensure their applications are functional and cross browser accessible across the broadest range of browsers, versions, and devices.